example42/example42.github.io/_drafts/2017-02-06-resources-from-hash-in-puppet4.md

 Great abstraction, but what happens really?

-How abaout using Puppet 4 capability of dealing with data?
+How about using Puppet 4 capability of dealing with data?

     class my_great_class (
       Hash $data = {}